Tooth Extraction in York and Hanover, PA

 With proper anesthesia, you should feel no pain during the extraction procedure.
 We also utilize photobiomodulation therapy to significantly reduce post-operative discomfort and promote faster healing.

 It is important to avoid eating hard or chewy foods for the first few days, as this can irritate the extraction site and slow down the healing process.
 Instead, stick to soft foods that are easy to chew and swallow, such as soup, yogurt, or mashed potatoes.
-As you begin to feel more comfortable, you can gradually reintroduce solid foods into your diet, but be sure to follow your dentist’s instructions and avoid foods that may be too hot or spicy.

 What to Expect When You Choose Us